FastFilter/xor_singleheader/README.md

 ## C++ wrapper

-If you want a C++ version, you can roll your own:
+If you want a C++ version, we recommend [binfuse](https://github.com/oschonrock/binfuse) by Oliver Schönrock.

+You can also roll your own:

 ```C++
 #include "binaryfusefilter.h"